It is convenient to rent a car but not necessary.

 There are taxis lined up on the main street in Sámara.

 If you take a taxi for Sámara/Carrillo at the airports, negotiate the price in advance and use all your bargaining skills.
-Expect about $100 from Liberia and $200 from San José.
+As of November 2017, Adolfo charges $120 to/from Liberia.
+It would be about twice as much from San José.

 Carrillo Tours, at the bottom of the hill towards the beach, can also arrange for a car and driver for the day or to the airports.